How to Drive in Snow: A Useful Beginner’s Guide

 No matter where you live, you have to be prepared when the white stuff starts falling

 Outside's long reads email newsletter features our strongest writing, most ambitious reporting, and award-winning storytelling about the outdoors.
 Sign up today.

 Folks who live in cold areas pride themselves on their ability to handle snow better than their southern counterparts.
 However, whether you live in Minnesota or North Carolina, a quick glance at the news reveals a string of wrecks and pile-up accidents whenever snow starts.

-Driving in snow is a tough task no matter where you live.
-The first step to safer driving is knowing what kind of winter weather you'll encounter.
+Learning how to drive in snow is a tough task no matter where you live.
+The first step to safer driving is knowing what kind of winter weather you’ll encounter.
 Snow is more manageable than sleet or freezing rain.
 If it is going to snow, will it be a blizzard or a quick-hitting clipper?
 You’re more likely to wreck in a short, fast moving storm or snow squall, and you’re more likely to get stranded during a blizzard or lake effect snow.

 The best thing to do in either case is to be proactive.
 Here’s how.

 How to Drive in Snow: 3 Tips for Noobs

 Don’t Underestimate a Light Snow (and Don’t Panic)

 Most people worry about getting stranded by a foot of snow, but a foot of snow isn’t always what you need to worry about.
 A dusting of snow can be more dangerous than a thick blanket of it.
 A thin layer of snow on roads easily melts under the heat from heavy traffic.
 Subfreezing temperatures can refreeze the snowmelt and turn roads into a sheet of ice.
 The resulting ice can lead to horrendous traffic disasters, like the ones in Birmingham, Alabama, in 2014 or Washington D.C. in 2016.